-- Maximum likelihood learning:
+- Maximum likelihood modeling learning:

-- EM combined with a particle smoother
+- EM (nonlinear optimization and PS)

-- Bayes modeling and learning:
+- Bayesian modeling and learning:

 - PMCMC = combination of MCMC and PF/PS

 - PMCMC is systematic and provably correct

-- Solved various Wiener identification problems for illustration.
+- Solved various Wiener learning problems for illustration.

 - Much interesting research remains to be done!!

-Should you be interested in the details, I am offering a PhD course on this topic at the University of Sydney next week.
-Welcome!
+In this talk I introduced the strategies and showed a few concrete examples.
+Should you be interested in the details, I am offering a PhD course on this topic.

-users.isy.liu.se/rt/schon/course_CIDSusyd.html
+users.isy.liu.se/rt/schon/course\CIDS.html